mhigbee21/jquery.singlepage.js/README.md

 # jquery.singlepage.js

-You can run code without a webserver if you use Mozilla Firefox
+You can run code without a webserver if you use Mozilla Firefox, clone the project and open index.html in firefox.

 Router:
 No need to hard code routes or write your own router...